stoerr/AIGenPipeline/examples/README.md

 # Some examples of employing the AIGenPipeline

+In this folder you will find a couple of examples of how to use the AIGenPipeline for generating code, transforming content, and other tasks.
+Here it's done with the command line tool, but for complicated tasks involving many files you could also consider using the framework.

 ## [Translation and Rewriting](translationAndTransformation/)

 For the Composum AI I needed a number of prompts translated into several languages, and transformed into pages for